Cassini-UVIS/users_guide/_sources/01_uvis_on_pds.md

 ## Instrument description

-The UVIS has two spectrographic channels: the extreme ultraviolet channel (EUV 56 to 118 nm) and the far ultraviolet channel (FUV 110 to 190 nm).
-The ultraviolet channels are built into weight-relieved aluminum cases, and each contains a reflecting telescope, a concave grating spectrometer, and an imaging, pulse-counting detector.
-Three slits are available: a high resolution slit (75 and 100 μm slit width for the FUV and EUV channel, respectively), a low resolution slit (150 and 200 μm slit width for the FUV and EUV respectively), and an occultation slit of 800 μm width, identical for both channels.
+UVIS has two spectrographic channels: the extreme ultraviolet channel (EUV 56 to 118 nm) and the far ultraviolet channel (FUV 110 to 190 nm).
+The ultraviolet channels are built into weight-relieved aluminum cases, and each contains

+* a reflecting telescope,
+* a concave grating spectrometer, and
+* an imaging, pulse-counting detector.

+Three slits are available:

+* a high resolution slit (75 and 100 μm slit width for the FUV and EUV channel, respectively),
+* a low resolution slit (150 and 200 μm slit width for the FUV and EUV respectively), and
+* an occultation slit of 800 μm width, identical for both channels.

 In both the EUV and the FUV channels the detector is a CODACON (CODed Anode array CONverter), consisting of 1024 pixels in the spectral direction and 64 pixels in the spatial direction.

-The UVIS also includes a high-speed photometer channel (HSP), a hydrogen-deuterium absorption cell channel (HDAC), and an electronic and control subassembly.
+UVIS also includes

+* a high-speed photometer channel (HSP),
+* a hydrogen-deuterium absorption cell channel (HDAC), and
+* an electronic and control subassembly.

+### EUV

 The extreme ultraviolet channel (EUV) is used primarily for imaging spectroscopy and spectroscopic measurements of the structure and composition of the atmospheres of Titan and Saturn.

+The EUV channel consists of

+* a telescope with a three-position slit changer,
+* a baffle system, and
+* a spectrograph with a CODACON microchannel plate detector and associated electronics.

+### Telescope

-The EUV channel consists of a telescope with a three-position slit changer, a baffle system, and a spectrograph with a CODACON microchannel plate detector and associated electronics.
-The telescope consists of an off-axis section of a parabolic mirror with a focal length of 100 mm, and a 2 0 x 2 0 mm aperture.
+The telescope consists of

+* an off-axis section of a parabolic mirror with a focal length of 100 mm, and
+* a 20 x 20 mm aperture.

 A precision mechanism positions one of the three entrance slits at the focal plane of the telescope, each translating to a different spectral resolution.
 The spectrograph uses a toroidal grating that focuses the spectrum onto an imaging microchannel plate detector to achieve both high sensitivity and spatial resolution along the entrance slit.

+#### Microchannel plate detector

-The microchannel plate detector electronics consist of a low-voltage power supply, a programmable high-voltage power supply, charge-sensitive amplifiers, and associated logic.
+The microchannel plate detector electronics consist of

+* a low-voltage power supply,
+* a programmable high-voltage power supply,
+* charge-sensitive amplifiers, and
+* associated logic.

+#### Solar occultation port

 The EUV channel also contains a solar occultation port to allow solar flux to enter the telescope through a small aperture when the sun is 20 degrees off-axis from the primary telescope.

+### FUV

-The far ultraviolet channel (FUV) is used primarily for imaging spectroscopy and spectroscopic measurements of the structure and composition of the atmospheres of Titan and Saturn and of the rings and icy satellites.
-The FUV is similar to the EUV channel except for the grating ruling density, optical coatings, and detector details.
+The far ultraviolet channel (FUV) is used primarily for imaging spectroscopy and spectroscopic measurements of the structure and composition of
+* the atmospheres of Titan and Saturn and of
+* the rings and icy satellites.

+The FUV channel is similar to the EUV channel except for
+* the grating ruling density,
+* optical coatings, and
+* detector details.

 The FUV electronics are similar to those for the EUV except for the addition of a high-voltage power supply for the ion pump.

+### HSP

 The high-speed photometer channel (HSP), using a solar blind CsI photocathode, performs high signal-to-noise-ratio stellar occultation measurements of the structure and density of material in the rings, as well as the atmospheres.
 The HSP resides in its own module and measures light that is focused by its own parabolic mirror with a photomultiplier tube detector.
 The electronics consist of a pulse-amplifier-discriminator and a fixed-level high- voltage power supply.

+### HDAC

-The hydrogen-deuterium absorption cell channel (HDAC) is used to measure the relative abundance of D/H in the Saturn system from their Lyman-alpha emission by using a hydrogen cell, a deuterium cell, and a channel electron multiplier (CEM) detector to record photons not absorbed in the cells.
+The hydrogen-deuterium absorption cell channel (HDAC) is used to measure the relative abundance of D/H in the Saturn system from their Lyman-alpha emission by using
+* a hydrogen cell,
+* a deuterium cell, and
+* a channel electron multiplier (CEM) detector to record photons not absorbed in the cells.

 The hydrogen and deuterium cells are resonance absorption cells filled with pure molecular hydrogen and deuterium, respectively.
 They are located between an objective lens and a detector.
 Both cells are made of stainless steel coated with teflon and are sealed at each end with MgF 2 windows.
+The electronics consist of
+* a pulse-amplifier-discriminator,
-The electronics consist of a pulse-amplifier- discriminator, a fixed-level high-voltage power supply, and two filament current controllers.
+* a fixed-level high-voltage power supply, and
+* two filament current controllers.

+### Microprocessor

 The UVIS microprocessor electronics and control subassembly consists of input-output elements, power conditioning, science data and housekeeping data collection electronics, and microprocessor control elements.

-The microprocessor on the UVIS operates the instrument, executes various operating modes for data handling and compression, and buffers the instrument's observation data for pickup by the Cassini Orbiter's Command and Data Subsystem (CDS).
+The microprocessor on the UVIS
+* operates the instrument,
+* executes various operating modes for data handling and compression, and
+* buffers the instrument's observation data for pickup by the Cassini Orbiter's Command and Data Subsystem (CDS).

 The Cassini spacecraft points the UVIS telescopes to the desired target (including stars, the Sun, atmospheric features, and the limbs of Saturn and its moons).
 The spacecraft attitude control allows for slews, steps, or drifts across the target.
 Generally, these spacecraft motions are executed by commands issued from the spacecraft CDS.
 Synchronization of the instrument activities with the spacecraft motion is achieved by having the CDS send trigger commands to the UVIS at the correct time.
 These trigger commands instruct the UVIS to execute actions that have been pre-loaded in the UVIS memory.
 The data from the observation are buffered for pickup by the CDS.
 Two pickup rates are allowed: 32 kbps (for occultations) and 5 kbps (for spectral imaging).
 UVIS team members generate command sequences for each observation, which are loaded in the UVIS memory using a set of tools known as the Uplink Product Generation System (UPGS).
 The sequence of internal commands is then submitted to the sequencing team at JPL via the UVIS SOPC (Science Operations and Planning Computer).
 Using the SOPC and the UVIS GSE (Ground Support Equipment), the UVIS team can also monitor the health of the instrument in near real-time.
 In addition, the SOPC is used to access the data played back by the spacecraft and stored in the JPL Telemetry Data Server (TDS).

 ### Background